rafaelesantos/rafaelesantos/README.md

 <p><em>Computer Enginner at <a href="https://www.facom.ufms.br">Federal University of Mato Grosso do Sul</a></br>Sr. iOS Developer at <a href="https://apps.apple.com/br/app/cartola-oficial/id1129547202">Cartola</a></br>
 </em></p>

-With six years of notable experience in the technology industry, I am an experienced iOS Developer.
-My expertise lies in the ability to develop clean and efficient code, adeptly applying various design patterns and test-driven programming.
+As a seasoned iOS Developer with six years of experience, I bring a wealth of expertise in crafting top-notch mobile applications.
+My forte lies in writing clean and efficient code, leveraging cutting-edge design patterns, and embracing test-driven development practices.

-I have had the privilege of participating in challenging projects across diverse sectors, including the financial sector, collaborating with renowned companies such as Banco Next and Letsbank.
-Additionally, I had the opportunity to contribute to the Cartola project at Rede Globo, expanding my experience in the development of sports applications.
-This diversity of experiences has strengthened my ability to adapt to market demands, leveraging cutting-edge frameworks within the industry.
+Throughout my career, I've had the privilege of contributing to challenging projects across diverse sectors, ranging from finance to sports.
+I've collaborated with renowned companies such as Banco Next, Letsbank, and even worked on the Cartola project with Rede Globo.
+Additionally, I've developed the "Budget" app, available on the Apple Store, which stands out not only for its functionality but also for its visually stunning layout.

-I dedicate a portion of my time to the development of personal projects, which I openly share on GitHub, believing that community contribution is the cornerstone of progress in the field of technology.

-My approach is proactive, and I recognize the importance of teamwork in achieving efficient and effective results.
-My experience with agile methodologies is a highlight, considering speed and adaptability as crucial in our dynamic work environment.
+I'm a strong advocate for collaboration and knowledge sharing, as evidenced by my public projects on GitHub, where I actively engage with and learn from the developer community.

-I am constantly in pursuit of new challenges and opportunities to enhance my skills while also contributing to the continuous advancement of the technology sector.
-I invite you to get in touch if you are interested in discussing potential synergies and future collaborations.
-I am ready to explore new and exciting professional opportunities.
+I'm always on the lookout for new challenges and opportunities to expand my skills and make meaningful contributions to the ongoing advancement of technology.
+I'm open to connecting with professionals and companies that value innovation and technical excellence, ready to explore potential collaborations and synergies in future projects.

 [![Linkedin: Rafael Escaleira](https://img.shields.io/badge/-Rafael%20Escaleira-blue?&logo=Linkedin&logoColor=white&link=https://www.linkedin.com/in/rafael-e-escaleira/)](https://www.linkedin.com/in/rafael-e-escaleira/)
 [![GitHub Rafael Escaleira](https://img.shields.io/github/followers/rafaelesantos?label=follow&style=social)](https://github.com/rafaelesantos)